SUNY Downstate Health Sciences University

 Geriatric Psychiatry Conferences and Didactic Programs

-Core Lecture Series – 1st year (Fellows in Medicine, Psychiatry, Dentistry):
+Core Lecture Series – (Fellows in Medicine and Psychiatry):

-Core Lecture Series for All Medicine, Psychiatry, and Dental Fellows
+Core Lecture Series for All Medicine and Psychiatry

 In this joint fellow conference, fellows are assigned a specific topic or review article to present to other trainees and attendings.
 Following the presentation, the fellow is expected to give a short discussion outlining his/her level of understanding of the topic and raises areas of controversy or uncertainty.
 This interactive part of the presentation includes input by other trainees and attending faculty.